andretdr/frontEndSuites/README.md

 [Front End Suites](https://front-end-suites.vercel.app/)

 # Development
-The collect of apps is developed with each using a different combination of React, Redux, Bootstrap, Vanilla CSS to implement.
+The collection of apps is developed with each using a different combination of React, Redux, Bootstrap, Vanilla CSS.
 It is built on Vite using Node.js and managed with NPM.
 It is deployed on Vercel.

 # Full feature list